snakemake/snakemake/docs/snakefiles/configuration.rst

 Validating PEPs
 ^^^^^^^^^^^^^^^

-Using the ``pepschema`` directive leads to an automatic parsing of the provided schema with the PEP validation tool -- `eido <http://eido.databio.org>`_.
+Using the ``pepschema`` directive leads to an automatic parsing of the provided schema *and* PEP validation with the PEP validation tool -- `eido <http://eido.databio.org>`_.
 Eido schemas extend `JSON Schema <https://json-schema.org>`_ vocabulary to accommodate the powerful PEP features.
 Follow the `How to write a PEP schema <http://eido.databio.org/en/latest/writing-a-schema>`_ guide to learn more.

 .. _snakefiles-cluster_configuration: